SMoreno-dev/todos-app/README.md

 ### Setting up the database

 Install [postgresql](https://www.postgresql.org/) locally.
-Then use the following command to log into the `psql` shell:
+Then use the following command to check if the `psql` shell is working:

 ```
 psql -U postgres